THE ENVELOPE PROJECT

 To donate to the Committee, please make checks payable to “Town of Easton” accompanied by a memo that describes where and how you’d like the gift to be spent.
 If you’d like your gift to remain anonymous, please say so in your memo.

-Example: This gift is intended for the UNITY project.
+Example: This gift is intended for "Hate Has No Home Here" signs.
 This gift should remain anonymous.

 Checks can be mailed or delivered to Town Hall, 136 Elm Street, Easton, MA 02356.
 All donations and requests must be accepted by the Board of Selectmen.